chaitan3/adFVM/README.md

 ## Introduction

+adFVM is an adjoint capable unsteady compressible fluid dynamics simulation tool for CPUs and GPUs.
+The flow solver uses the finite volume method (FVM) to obtain a discrete flow solution on the user provided fluid problems.
+The adjoint flow solution is obtained using the discrete adjoint method.
-adFVM is an explicit unsteady compressible fluid dynamics package with adjoint capability using automatic differentiation provided by the library adpy.
+The adjoint flow solver is derived by applying automatic differentiation (provided by the library adpy) to the flow solver.

 ## Installation
 adFVM requires the adpy library.
 To install it,